 SWAP Access to Health and Social Sciences, HNC Healthcare, HNC Social Care.
 We welcome applications from mature students with other relevant qualifications and/ or experience.

-Year Two - HNC Occupational Therapy Support, plus successful fieldwork placement.
+Year Two - HNC Occupational Therapy Support with B in the graded unit, plus successful fieldwork placement, when places available.

-A Level: Special: 295 UCAS Points are required if achieved over two settings.
-A satisfactory criminal records check is required.
-You will also be required to attend an interview as part of the application process.
+- A satisfactory criminal records check will be required. - You will be required to attend an interview as part of the application process.

-Excellent career prospects are available in National Health Service Trusts, local authority social work departments, voluntary organisations, private practice or industry.
-Your work as an occupational therapist may not necessarily be in a medical setting in, for example, a hospital or clinic.
-There is an exciting variety of work opportunities in the community, which includes working with the voluntary sector and in primary care.
+Excellent career prospects are available in NHS Trusts, local authority social care departments, voluntary organisations, private practice or industry.
+Your work as an occupational therapist may not necessarily be in a medical setting in a hospital or clinic.
+There are an exciting variety of work opportunities in the community, which includes working with the voluntary sector and in primary care.
 The experience you will gain on this course will enable you to work as part of a team with other health and social care professionals.
-Should you wish to pursue a more academic career path there are opportunities to study at Masters level and PhD.
+Should you wish to pursue a more academic career path there are opportunities to study at Masters and PhD levels.

 When I finished school, I wanted a break from studying and decided to go travelling around Europe.
 After two years travelling, I went to work in various care homes, hospitals and within the community, and it sparked my interest in occupational therapy: I wanted to help people gain their independence after an illness and the philosophy of occupational therapy applied to me.
 I was not ready to pursue a career in it at that point though, as I had two small daughters, but when they started school I went to FE college to do an HNC in Health Care.
 This, coupled with my work experience, allowed me to get on the Occupational Therapy course at QMU.